Open Tabs

 terminal command

-To highlight one or more lines within an auto-opened file, select the Highlight type from the drop down and then
+To highlight one or more lines within an auto-opened file:

-1. Enter a piece of reference text, contained within your target file, into the Reference … field
+2. Enter a piece of reference text from your target file into the Reference… field

-2. Specify the number of lines, from that reference point, you want to highlight
+3. Specify the number of lines to highlight from that reference point

 Highlight

-If there is any potential ambiguity with this approach, simply insert a comment which is guaranteed unique and reference that.
+If there’s any potential ambiguity with your reference text, insert a unique comment in your code and reference that instead.

-Any combinations are acceptable and they will be opened in the order specified.
+• Multiple highlight configurations are supported and will be applied in the order specified

-Students can visualise what the computer is doing step-by-step as it executes those programs.
+Students can visualize what the computer is doing step-by-step as it executes those programs.

 python tutor